 The ’89 CRX is one of Honda’s most recognizable and highly-desired cars.
 The overall build, price and reliability — plus how fun it is to drive — made the second-gen model one of the most prized Hondas out there.
 The CRX HF (high fuel economy) demolished the brand’s goal of a 50 mpg car with a rating of 51 mph in the city and 67 on the highway.
+Of course, driving a 30-year old car might seem a bit outlandish but it does have it’s benefits such as cheaper auto insurance coverage, and depending on the current legislature it might even be considered an antique which means no annual inspections to contend with.

 Today, even the most run-down models are worth enough that drivers hold on to them for as long as possible.
 It’s rare to see a CRX that makes it to resale without accruing its fair share of mods, repairs or mileage.
 That’s without mentioning the car’s visuals — 30 years after its launch, the CRX remains known for its simple, timeless look emblematic of late-80s-early-90s Honda.